PennockProjects/JAMStart/content/blog/2024/NuxtContentSEOSocialBlog.md

 The SEO Meta robots `<meta name="robots" content="{your robots choice">` element is used to tell search engine crawlers whether the page should be indexed or not.
 By default, we want all your pages to be indexed therefore this is best set globally to `index, follow` and only overridden when you have a special case where you want to exclude a page from being indexed.

 #### `robots.txt` vs. meta tag header
 The method shown here sets the robots meta tag, the other option is to use a `robots.txt` file in your root which lists all the pages to index or exclude.
-Using the meta tag is the easier approach, but there are Nuxt components which could be used to automatically generate a `robots.txt` file instaed.
+Using the meta tag is the easier approach, but there are Nuxt components which could be used to automatically generate a `robots.txt` file instead.

 #### SEO Copyright
 The SEO Meta copyright `<meta name="copyright" content="{your copyright}">` element is used to tell search engine crawlers about the copyright of the page.
 By default, all pages should have the same copyright and therefore this should be set globally.

 #### SEO Icon
 The SEO Icon shown next to the search results is derived from the icon elements in header.
-While you can set them reactively, ideally you have a single high-resolution icon that can be uploaded to [favicon.io - creation of favicons and webmanifest](https://favicon.io/) which will create a package of icons as well as a `webmanifest` file.
+While you can set them reactively, ideally you have a single high-resolution icon that can be uploaded to [favicon.io - creation of favicons and web manifests](https://favicon.io/) which will create a package of icons as well as a `webmanifest` file.
 For example:

 ```js
     {